Skip to main content

 • monetization

-The monetization in this game has been widely criticized as a blatant cash grab, with numerous microtransactions and a battle pass system that feels unnecessary for a racing title.
-Players express frustration over the game's high initial price combined with aggressive in-game purchases, leading to a perception of exploitation rather than genuine engagement.
-Many reviewers recommend avoiding the game unless purchased at a significant discount, citing the overwhelming presence of microtransactions as a major detractor from the overall experience.
+The monetization strategy in this game has been widely criticized as a blatant cash grab, with numerous microtransactions and a battle pass system that many players feel is unnecessary for a racing game.
+Reviewers express frustration over the game's high initial price combined with aggressive in-game purchases, leading to a perception of exploitation rather than value.
+While some players appreciate the absence of microtransactions in certain editions, the overall sentiment is that the game prioritizes profit over player experience, making it feel unfinished and disconnected from its fanbase.

-• “Overall, NFS Unbound is a great polished arcade street racer that puts the series in a much better direction, and it's really nice to see no microtransactions in the game whatsoever for now.”
+• “Overall, NFS Unbound is a great polished arcade street racer that puts the series in a much better direction and it's really nice as well to see no microtransactions in the game whatsoever for now.”

 • atmosphere